n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 ![](/_images/doc2/DOC2_Dashboard_Settings.png)

-There you will find the menu item "Document Types".
-Open this menu:
+If you are logged in to DOC² as an admin, you will find all fields of a document that can be extracted under the respective document type.

+Open the menu **Document Types**.

 ![](/_images/doc2/DOC2_Dashboard_Settings_Document Types.png)

-In the following overview you will find all document types available in DOC²:
+In the following overview you will find all standard document types available for you:

 ![](/_images/doc2/DOC2_Document Types.png)

-Select the document type you want to configure.
-For example, "INVOICE":
+To see which fields can be extracted, for example from an invoice, click on `FIELDS` for this document type.

 ![](/_images/doc2/DOC2_Invoice_Fields.png)

-You will now see all settings you can make for this document type.
-For example you can configure the fields you want to extract from your documents:
+Here is a list of all the fields that can be extracted:

 ![](/_images/doc2/image-2-1024x822.png)